 How Much Does It Cost To Rent A Boat Slip?

-If you’re thinking about keeping your boat at a marina, this is what you need to know about what you can expect to pay, depending on where you are and what you’re doing.
+If you’re thinking about keeping your boat at marinas or yacht clubs, this is what you need to know about what you can expect to pay, depending on where you are and what you’re doing.

 Considerations in Choosing a Slip for Your Boat

-Getting a slip at a marina may not be as straightforward as you expect.
-Many marinas are versatile in what they allow you to do, but prices will vary dramatically depending on your choices.
+Getting a regular docking slip at a marina may not be as straightforward as you expect, even for a small boat.
+Many marinas are versatile in what they allow you to do, but slip fees will vary dramatically depending on your choices and the size of the boat.

 Wet Slip vs Dry Slip